 If you or a loved one has been hurt in a truck accident, you know how drastically it can affect your life.
 Serious injuries can lead to expensive medical bills, lengthy recovery times, and missed time from work.
 The truck drivers, trucking companies and others responsible for the accident may be held accountable for the harm they cause.

 An experienced trucking accident lawyer can help you seek compensation for your doctor’s bills and other losses.
 The assistance of a knowledgeable truck accident lawyer in Brownsville can make a difference in the outcome of your truck accident claim.

 At Herrman & Herrman, P.L.L.C., we are ready to stand up and fight for you.
 Our attorneys are committed to helping families in Brownsville recover financially from injuries caused by the negligence of truckers, the companies that employ them, and others.
 Call (361) 882-4357 or reach out to us online to schedule a free consultation with a Brownsville truck accident lawyer.

 How Can a Truck Mishap Attorney in Brownsville Help Me?

-An experienced truck accident lawyer can assist by reviewing the details of your accident at no charge.
+An experienced truck accident attorney can assist by reviewing the details of your accident at no charge.
 Our team of attorneys knows all of the ins and outs of a truck accident.
 We can help you determine whether you have a valid truck accident claim and whether legal action is appropriate.

 Any personal injury claim will involve an accident investigation, a lot of paperwork, dealings with insurers, and deadlines to meet.
 Our truck accident law firm will conduct a detailed investigation to identify all liable parties.

 Having a qualified Brownsville personal injury lawyer handle your claim puts you in the best position to receive a fair truck accident settlement.
 Our skilled legal team at Herrman & Herrman, P.L.L.C. has prevailed in thousands of personal injury claims for our clients.
 Let us use our experience to help you.

 A truck accident claim will involve the insurance companies of the liable parties.
 Insurance companies often offer accident victims a quick settlement to relieve their liability and avoid the cost of litigation.